South Korea Adventure

 Duration: 12 days

 With the rise of K-Pop and K-Beauty, South Korea is Asia's new hot destination.
 This intriguing country brims with beautiful scenery, vibrant cities and friendly locals.
 Dynamically modern, and yet steeped in tradition, it’s as much about ancient temples and historic sites as micro-breweries, virtual reality, and gleaming malls.
-Our South Korea Highlights tour takes you from sizzling Seoul to buzzing Busan over 12 days, with visits to the Demilitarised Zone, historic Gyeongju, the ‘Hawaii of Korea’ and much more.
+This amazing trip takes you from sizzling Seoul to buzzing Busan over 12 days, with visits to the Demilitarised Zone, historic Gyeongju, the ‘Hawaii of Korea’ and much more.
 With an overnight stay in a Buddhist temple, a hike through a National Park, and beach parties included, it’s an unforgettable trip.
 Visit before the rest of the world catches on!